 La Fondation is the newest 5-star hotel to open recently (joining J'Adore Paris, profiled later in this article) in the increasingly trendy but still-authentic Batignolles neighborhood in the 17th arrondissement.

 The 58 guestrooms and suites feature light-filled spaces with luxuriously-comfortable contemporary furnishings.
-With a rooftop bar offering Eiffel Tower views, two restaurants, work areas, and an onsite gym with spa, a semi-Olympic sized swimming pool and climbing wall, La Fondation offers a lot of amenities to its guests.
+With a rooftop bar offering Eiffel Tower views, two restaurants, work areas, and a professionally-managed onsite gym with spa, a semi-Olympic sized swimming pool, and climbing wall, La Fondation offers a lot of amenities to its guests.

 Although the 17th arrondissement, like most of Paris's other "double-digit" districts, is somewhat off the radar screen for many visitors, three nearby metro stations give you convenient access to other parts of the city as well as the Montmartre neighborhood next door.
 As a bonus, rates here are lower than comparable 5-star hotels in the more central single-digit districts.

-And with two gorgeous parks (Square des Batignolles and Parc Clichy-Batignolles Martin Luther King) many excellent cafes and bistros, and a couple of charming market streets, Batignolles exudes an appealing village vibe.
+And with three gorgeous parks (Square des Batignolles, Parc Clichy-Batignolles Martin Luther King, and Parc Monceau) nearby, many excellent cafes, boulangeries, coffee shops, and indie boutiques, and a couple of charming market streets, Batignolles exudes an appealing village vibe.

 Find more hotels in the 17th arrondissement